How are wind speed and direction interrelated?

 1. **Cup Anemometer**:

-This device features three or four cups mounted on horizontal arms.
-When wind blows, the cups rotate proportionally to the wind speed.
+This device has three or four cups on horizontal arms.
+When the wind blows, the cups spin based on the wind speed.

 2. **Hot-wire Anemometer**: